Tunneling in multi-site mesoscopic quantum Hall circuits

 where we introduced $\mathbb{P}^{\rm out}=\left(\Phi_{\rm 1, R}, \Phi_{\rm 1 L},\Phi_{\rm 2R},\Phi_{\rm 2L}\cdots\right)^\top$, $\mathbb{P}^{\rm in}=\mathbb{P}^{\rm out}(\Phi_{\rm \alpha, R/L}\to\Phi^0_{\rm \alpha, R/L})$ and $\mathbb{S}$ defined by

-To solve the heat balance equation, we also need to know the voltage distribution among the edge channels after biasing the field $\Phi_{\rm 1,R}$ by the voltage $V$.
+To solve the heat-balance equations, we also need to know the voltage distribution among the edge channels after biasing the field $\Phi_{\rm 1,R}$ by the voltage $V$.
 Such distributions can easily be obtained just by demanding that the current carried by the fields $\Phi_{\rm \alpha, R}-\Phi_{\rm \alpha, L}$ is the same for all $\alpha$.
 In this way, we obtain the voltage carried by the right and left moving edges as

 Using equations~\eqref{rud4},~\eqref{aa} and~\eqref{rud29}, we solve the heat balance equations to get the temperatures of the grains